Skip to main content

 Judicial and Associate Members in Indiana.

-As part of the Implementation Sites Project, the NCJFCJ provides targeted training and technical assistance to the Allen County Superior Court, under the leadership of Judge Lori Morgan, to improve practice in the handling of child abuse and neglect cases, reduce the number of children in foster care, and improve outcomes for children in care.
+As part of the Implementation Sites Project, the NCJFCJ provides targeted training and technical assistance to the Allen County Superior Court to improve practice in the handling of child abuse and neglect cases, reduce the number of children in foster care, and improve outcomes for children in care.

 Judges and justice system professionals from Indiana received specialized child welfare, domestic violence, and juvenile justice training on current and cutting-edge topics and research during the NCJFCJ’s Annual Conference and National Conference on Juvenile Justice.

-Judge Faith A. Graham of Lafayette is an NCJFCJ Board Director and was a 2023 Days on the Hill Delegate.
+Judge Geoffrey A. Gaither of Indianapolis is a NCJFCJ Board Director.
+Judge Faith A. Graham of Lafayette is a NCJFCJ Board Director and served as a 2024 Days on the Hill Delegate.

 Learn about the work and impact of the NCJFCJ in Indiana